Add a VPN Connection to the Cloud Router

 Create a PacketFabric Cloud Router connection

-Log in to the PacketFabric portal and select Network > Cloud Routers.
+Log in to the PacketFabric portal and select Cloud Routers on the left.

 - Select the location that is closest to you.

-- Select a bandwidth for the connection.
+- Select a speed/bandwidth for the connection.
 We support up to 2 Gbps.